-The Company's significant accounting policies are also described in Note 1 of Notes to Consolidated Financial Statements.
+The Company's significant accounting policies are also described in Note 1 in the "Notes to Consolidated Financial Statements" in Item 8 hereof.
 As disclosed in that note, the preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP") requires management to make estimates and assumptions about future events that affect the amounts reported in the consolidated financial statements and accompanying notes.
 The Company evaluates its estimates and judgments on an ongoing basis and predicates those estimates and judgments on historical experience and on various other factors that are believed to be reasonable under the circumstances.
 Since future events and their effects cannot be determined with absolute certainty, actual results could differ from those estimates.

-Management of the Company believes the following critical accounting policies, among others, affect its more significant judgments and estimates used in preparation of the Consolidated Financial Statements.
+Management of the Company believes the following critical accounting policies, among others, affect its more significant judgments and estimates used in preparation of the Company's consolidated financial statements.

 Merchandise inventory.
 Approximately 96% of the Company's inventories are valued at the lower of cost or market using the last-in, first-out ("LIFO") retail inventory method.
 Under the retail inventory method, the valuation of inventories at cost and the resulting gross margins are calculated by applying a calculated cost to retail ratio to the retail value of inventories.
 The retail inventory method is an averaging method that is widely used in the retail industry due to its practicality.
 Inherent in the retail inventory method calculation are certain significant management judgments including, among others, merchandise markon, markups, and markdowns, which significantly impact the ending inventory valuation at cost as well as the resulting gross margins.
 During periods of deflation, inventory values on the first-in, first-out ("FIFO") retail inventory method may be lower than the LIFO retail inventory method.
 Additionally, inventory values at LIFO cost may be in excess of net realizable value.
-At January 31, 2015 and February 1, 2014, merchandise inventories valued at LIFO, including adjustments as necessary to record inventory at the lower of cost or market, approximated the cost of such inventories using the FIFO retail inventory method.
-The application of the LIFO retail inventory method did not result in the recognition of any LIFO charges or credits affecting cost of sales for fiscal 2014, 2013 or 2012.
+At January 30, 2016 and January 31, 2015, merchandise inventories valued at LIFO, including adjustments as necessary to record inventory at the lower of cost or market, approximated the cost of such inventories using the FIFO retail inventory method.
+The application of the LIFO retail inventory method did not result in the recognition of any LIFO charges or credits affecting cost of sales for fiscal 2015, 2014 or 2013.
 The remaining 4% of the inventories are valued at the lower of cost or market using the average cost or specific identified cost methods.
-A 1% change in the dollar amount of markdowns would have impacted net income by approximately \$10 million for fiscal 2014.
+A 1% change in the dollar amount of markdowns would have impacted net income by approximately \$11 million for fiscal 2015.